 - Read the instructions on chemical packaging before using it.
 Every package has detailed safety information about handling the product safely and what to do in case of accidental touch or ingestion.
 Only use chemicals that are in their original containers with readable labels.

 - Keep all pool chemicals stored safely away and out of reach from children or pets.
 Read my articles on pool chemical storage and expiring pool chemicals for more tips.

-- Never smoke near, or when applying, pool chemicals.
+- Never smoke near or when applying pool chemicals.
 Keep all chemicals away from any open flame.

 - Use appropriate tools when applicable for applying chemicals to the pool.